-In December 2020, the MDT presented the updated Roadmap on the Integration of Ukraine into the EU Digital Single Market (link available in English) for the years 2021-2023.
-The updated roadmap was developed based on the recommendations of the European Commission and significant changes in EU law and provides for the
+In December 2020, the MDT presented the updated Roadmap on the Integration of Ukraine into the EU Digital Single Market for the years 2021-2023.
+The updated roadmap was developed based on the recommendations of the European Commission and significant changes in EU law and provides for the introduction of the latest digital norms and standards of the EU.
+In particular, it forsees the implementation of 75 acts of EU law (25 basic and 50 implementing acts).

-29 State authorities are responsible for implementing the 141 activities stated in the roadmap by 2023.
+29 State authorities are responsible for the implementation of the 141 activities stated in the roadmap by 2023.
 The implementation of the roadmap will ensure the following:

-- Implementation of the EU electronic communications code; - Introduction of the system of electronic trust services in compliance with EU regulations; - Introduction of 5G Internet coverage; - Development and use of broadband internet access; - Development of e-commerce; - Introduction of a single emergency number 112; - Introduction of cybersecurity protection systems for networks and information systems in compliance with EU recommendations; and - Ukraine's involvement in the EU Digital Economy and Society Index (DESI).
+- Implementation of the EU electronic communications code; - Introduction of the system of electronic trust services in compliance with EU regulations; - Introduction of 5G Internet coverage; - Development and use of broadband internet access; - Development of e-commerce; - Introduction of a single emergency number 112;

+- Introduction of cybersecurity protection systems for networks and information systems in compliance with EU recommendations; and - Ukraine's involvement in the EU Digital Economy and Society Index (DESI).

-Additional Article to the European Union Association Agreement with Ukraine on Digital Development
+There is also an additional Article to the European Union Association Agreement with Ukraine on Digital Development.